Appeon/PowerBuilder-Project-Example-Database/README.md

 1. Start pgAdmin;
 2. Create a new database pbpostgres within the server you are using;
 3. Right click the database and choose Restore;
+4. In the Restore screen, select "Custom or Tar" as the format, and "Postgres" as the Role Name;
-4. Use the Browser button to select the database backup file pbpostgres.dmp;
+5. Use the Browser button to select the database backup file pbpostgres.dmp;
-5. Select Restore to start restoring the database.
+6. Select Restore to restore the database.
+Note that during the process, an error message may appear that indicates public already exists in schemas.
+Please ignore this error, as it will not affect the restoration.